himselfv/tasks-ig/readme.md

 > **https://mail.google.com/tasks/ig**

 This project reimplements everything in that frontend from scratch.
-It uses Google Tasks API to access Tasks but can support different backends.
+It uses Google Tasks API to access Tasks but can support different backends (including CalDAV tasks!)

 ![Screenshot](docs/screen-features.png)